7. Teaching and Learning Support and Student Resources

 7.11.3 Uni-Adventure aims to provide opportunities for those who wish to explore new and dynamic educational experiences.
 Through a series of challenging outdoor activities and initiative exercises, participants will experience unique learning opportunities to enhance leadership and communication skills and strengthen self-esteem and personal development.

-7.11.4 The Centre for Sports and Exercise also runs the Active Health Clinic that conducts health and fitness programmes and education via its Exercise is Medicine initiative.
+7.11.5 CSE also runs the Active Health Clinic (www.ahc.hku.hk/) that conducts health and fitness programmes and education via its Exercise is Medicine on Campus (EIMOC) initiative (www.eim.cse.hku.hk/).
 The Active Health Clinic serves as a hub for clinicians, exercise specialists and other allied health professionals in promoting health and physical activity among special populations and individuals who are at risk of developing inactivity related diseases such as diabetes, hypertension, cancer and osteoporosis.
-The Exercise is Medicine initiative is tasked with improving the health and wellness of all HKU staff and students by promoting physical activity as a vital sign of health.
+The EIMOC initiative, a partnership with the University Health Service, is tasked with improving the health and wellness of all HKU staff and students by promoting physical activity as a vital sign of health.

 7.13 Services for students with special educational needs

-7.13.1 CEDARS provides a one-stop service for students with special educational needs, including those with physical and sensory disabilities, learning and developmental disabilities, mental illnesses, chronic medical illnesses or multiple disabilities.
-It works with Faculties and residential halls and colleges to provide a full range of services including support on academic studies, information provision, counselling, university housing, funding to procure learning aids and equipment, internship and employment preparation (https://www.cedars.hku.hk/cope/sen-support).
+7.13.1 CEDARS’ SEN support assists students with documented disabilities to have equal learning opportunities in university education.
+It provides a one-stop service for students with SEN, including those with physical and sensory disabilities, learning and developmental disabilities, mental illnesses, chronic medical illnesses or multiple disabilities.
+It works with Faculties, residential halls and colleges, as well as other support units to provide a full range of services to support students’ learning and mainstreaming to the campus life (https://www.cedars.hku.hk/cope/sen-support).

-7.13.2 The professional special educational needs support team in CEDARS provides individual assessment to students with special educational needs and communicates the recommendations on special academic arrangements to the faculties, course teachers and Examinations Office in an individualized Letter of Reasonable Accommodations/Adjustments.
-The Faculty Contact Person on Special Education Needs Support in each Faculty disseminates the information to the teachers and implements the logistic arrangements.
+7.13.2 The SEN support team in CEDARS also provides individual needs assessment to students with SEN and communicates the reasonable academic recommendations to the faculties, course teachers and Examinations Office in an individualized Letter of Reasonable Accommodations/Adjustments.
+The SEN Contact Person in each Faculty disseminates the information to the teachers and implements the logistic arrangements.

 7.14 Discrimination and harassment

-7.14.1 The University is committed to creating, promoting and maintaining an environment for staff and students which provides equality of opportunity, and which is free of any discrimination and harassment.
-There are in place an established Policy on Equal Opportunity (http://www.eounit.hku.hk/en/about-us/policy-statement), Guidelines to facilitate free interaction and exchange within and among members of the University (http://www.eounit.hku.hk/en/guidelines/general-guidelines) and Procedures for Handling Discrimination and Harassment Complaints (http://www.eounit.hku.hk/en/complaints-enquiries/procedures).
+7.14.1 The University is committed to creating, promoting and maintaining an environment of equality of opportunity for members of the University community, free of any discrimination and harassment.
+There are in place an established Equal Opportunity Policy (https://www.eounit.hku.hk/images/content/about-us/Equal-Opportunity-Policy.pdf), Guidelines Governing Relationships Between and Among University Staff and Students (http://www.eounit.hku.hk/en/guidelines/general-guidelines) and Procedures for Handling Discrimination/Harassment Complaints (https://www.eounit.hku.hk/images/content/complaints-enquiries/Procedures-for-Handling-Discrimination-Harassment-Complaints.pdf).

-7.14.3 In accordance with the current Procedures for Handling Discrimination and Harassment Complaints (http://www.eounit.hku.hk/en/complaints-enquiries/procedures), the Discrimination Complaints Committee shall be set up, as deemed appropriate by the President and Vice-Chancellor upon recommendation of a preliminary inquiry report on a complaint, to undertake a full-scale investigation and to make findings upon the complaint.
-The Discrimination Complaints Committee shall consist of a Chair who shall be a lay member of the Council, a staff member, one student member, one member from a list of Equal Opportunity Advisers (staff members nominated by Heads of Departments) and where the complainant or the respondent is a postgraduate student, a nominee from the Postgraduate Student Association.
+7.14.3 In accordance with the current Procedures for Handling Discrimination/Harassment Complaints (https://www.eounit.hku.hk/images/content/complaints-enquiries/Procedures-for-Handling-Discrimination-Harassment-Complaints.pdf), the Discrimination Complaints Committee shall be set up, as deemed appropriate by the President and Vice-Chancellor upon recommendation of a preliminary inquiry report on a complaint, to undertake a full-scale investigation and to make findings upon the complaint.
+The Discrimination Complaints Committee shall consist of a Chair who shall be a lay member of the Council, a staff member, one student member, one Senior Equal Opportunity Advisor, one member from a list of Equal Opportunity Advisers (staff members nominated by Heads of Departments), and where the complainant or the respondent is a postgraduate student, a nominee from the Postgraduate Student Association.

-7.14.4 With a view to enhancing students’ awareness of and sensitivity to generate more thoughtful and respectful use of language in academic work, a guideline on the use of inclusive language in academic work has been developed for reference by undergraduate and taught postgraduate students (https://tl.hku.hk/2018/07/use-of-inclusive-language-in-academic-work-a-guideline-for-undergraduate-and-taught-postgraduate-students/).
+7.14.4 With a view to enhancing students’ awareness of and sensitivity to generate more thoughtful and respectful use of language in academic work, a guideline on the use of inclusive language in academic work has been developed for reference by students (https://tl.hku.hk/2018/07/use-of-inclusive-language-in-academic-work-a-guideline-for-undergraduate-and-taught-postgraduate-students/).